e271828e/Flight.jl/docs/notes/design/framework_spec.md

 [Ports](#g-port) in the [contract](#g-contract) are connectable, GUI-listed, [snapshot](#g-snapshot)-carried and log-exported.
 The table is public throughout, every [cell](#g-cell) a declared port or an auto-published one, so nothing anywhere needs a presentation filter.
-Private intermediates are not filtered — they are simply not there. `w` is handed from stage to consumer as a value (the one-hop law, [§5.2][s5-2]), with no cell, no name in a contract and nothing for a wire, a listing or a log to reach.
+Visibility is binary, with no third register between the two: a value a later function reads travels as a declared port like any other ([§5.2][s5-2]).

-The inspection path for an intermediate is **promotion**: one line in `output_types` makes it public, checked and visible everywhere at once ([D-165][d-165]).
+The inspection path for an intermediate is therefore **declaration**: one line in `output_types` makes it public, checked and visible everywhere at once ([D-194][d-194]).
 FlightCore is the precedent, where an intermediate was inspected by putting it in the `Model` output and no other way.
 Publicity is never implicit: even the minimal [component](#g-component) writes `output_types(::LowPassFilter, ::Type{T}) where {T <: Real} = (x = T,)`, one